 Lamb burgers are like the Super Mario Bros.
 2 of the burger world.
 They're kind of strange and funky and it's not entirely clear how they fit into the canon of their brethren, but they're awesome in their own way, and a great change from the norm.
 I wouldn't eat a lamb burger every day, but when I do, I want it to be the best damned lamb burger it can be.

 All too often, lamb burgers fall victim to the same fate that tend to befall turkey burgers: they come so jam-packed with herbs, spices, aromatics, and condiments that they cease to be burgers and end up as lamb meatloaf sandwiches.
-The very best examples of the form (say, the awesome ones from Balaboosta, The Breslin, or Prune in New York) are first and foremost about the lamb.
+The very best examples of the form—say, the awesome ones from Balaboosta, The Breslin (which is now closed), or Prune in New York—are first and foremost about the lamb.
 Funky, minerally, sweet, and dripping with juice, lamb is flavorful enough on its own that you don't need to add anything to it to have a great burger experience.

 Still, after grinding and grilling my way through nearly 32 pounds of the stuff, there's a thing or two I learned about the process.

 "Pardon me, good sir, would you perchance divulge the provenance of these fine ovine comestibles?" should be the first question you ask your butcher.
 Most of the lamb sold in the U.S. comes from three locations: Australia, New Zealand, and the U.S.A.
 Australian and New Zealand lamb tends to be smaller, leaner, and more mildly flavored, making it a good choice for folks who find lamb to be generally too gamey or barnyard-y tasting.